bdspeicher12/UMBC-DATA606-Capstone/docs/README.md

 ## To Do

-- [ ] Upload a `headshot.jpg` photo into this folder for the resume
 - [ ] Add `proposal.md` (Assignment 2)
 - [ ] Add the final report and presentation links